MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-query.md

 * `.set-or-replace` will preserve the schema unless one of `extend_schema` or `recreate_schema` ingestion properties is set to "true".
 * `.set-or-append` and `.append` commands will preserve the schema unless the  `extend_schema` ingestion property is set to "true".
-* When matching the result set schema to that of the target table, the comparison is based on the column types.
+* Matching the result set schema to that of the target table is based on the column types.
 There's no matching of column names.
 Make sure that the query result schema columns are in the same order as the table, else data will be ingested into the wrong columns.

 > [!CAUTION]
 > If the schema is modified, it happens before the actual data ingestion in its own transaction.
 A failure to ingest the data doesn't mean the schema wasn't modified.